mgreenberry/MS2-Smart-Associates/README.md

 #### Colours

-For this website I chose a colour pallette that matched similar websites that are colourful and child friendly.
-The background colour is Cyan, the Nav bar and button text is Cobalt Blue and menus, some text and buttons are Corn yellow as a good contrast to the main colour.
+For this website I chose a colour pallette that matched similar websites that are professional and clean.
+The background colour is black, the Nav bar and button text is Navy Blue and menus, some text and buttons are based on the blue and red logo.

 The colours I picked are as follows: -
 ![Coolors Palette](assets/images/readme-images/website-colours.png)